top of page

 There’s a lot to consider here, but one thing is clear, we MUST pay attention to the current soil crisis, and do what we can to save our soils.
 Otherwise, we can expect severe, and irreversible, consequences, both for our climate and our food system.

-We were lucky to be at Groundswell to deepen our understanding and knowledge about sustainable farming and food production.
-If you want to LEARN more about soil - whatever your job, location or lifestyle, find out more via uksoils with whom we are working via www.uksoils.org.uk or follow this not-for-profit organisation via Facebook https://www.facebook.com/uksoils | Twitter: uksoils | Instagram: uksoils LinkedIn: https://www.linkedin.com/mwlite/company/uksoils
+If you want to LEARN more about soil - whatever your job, location or lifestyle, find out more via uksoils with whom we are working via www.uksoils.org.uk or follow this not-for-profit organisation via Facebook https://www.facebook.com/uksoils | Twitter: uksoils Instagram: uksoils LinkedIn: https://www.linkedin.com/mwlite/company/uksoils

-For content of Groundswell 2022, visit https://www.youtube.com/c/GroundswellAgriculture/videos
+For the content of Groundswell 2022, visit: https://www.youtube.com/c/GroundswellAgriculture/videos

 Comments